UWO-1st Fair Trade campus in US

 What are the characteristics of a Fair Trade University?

-2. Has a written Fair Trade Policy
+2. Has a written Fair Trade Resolution and Procurement Policy approved by the institution's governing bodies

-3. Sells Fair Trade products wherever possible
+3. Sells Fair Trade products wherever possible (minimum of 2 per retail outlet) and promotes these products.

 4. Uses Fair Trade products at internal meetings and events